 With the exception of the ridiculous Samsung Odyssey G9 curved gaming monitor, most of the best gaming monitors are under 30 inches.
 LG's new OLED size bridges the gap of TV and gaming monitor, delivering a screen that's just as suited for watching movies as it is partnering with your game console.

 Sure, you could use one of the best OLED TVs clocking in at 65-inches or even larger; but the bigger the screen, the bigger the price tag.
 Even the 48-inch C1 OLED TV costs $1,200.
 If LG sticks to its existing price structure for the C2 OLED lineup, we should see the 42-inch model land $100-$200 less.
 Dare I suggest the set will cost less than $1,000?
+(Update: In March 2022, LG set European prices for the LG C2 OLED lineup and the prices are not encouraging.)

 That's just speculation, as LG hasn't announced the official price or release date for the 42-inch C2 OLED TV.
 What we do know is that it'll continue the celebrated gaming features in the best LG TVs, while earning this year's new tricks.
 The Game Optimizer menu improves in 2022 with a Dark Room Mode to help with eye health during long hours of gaming in lowlight conditions.
 A sport gaming preset will join the FPS, RPG and other Game Optimizer presets, too.